brett8883/DJI_Super-Patcher/readme.md

 -Added error logging for adb commands.
 If user indicates super-Patcher wasnt sucessfull the errorlog file will be generated and deposited in the main Super-Patcher folder

 -------------------------------------------------------------------------------------------------------------------------
-# **DJI Super-Patcher**
+## SUPPORTED MODELS AND REQUIRED FIRMWARE VERSIONS

-Super-Patcher now supports the following aircraft and firmwares:
+**Super-Patcher now supports the following aircraft and firmwares:**

 - Mavic Pro V01.04.0300